LibrePhotos/librephotos-linux/README.md

+# This solution was not maintainable and is now deprecated

 # LibrePhotos installation script for Linux

 Currently, these are in a early stage; some bugs may exist.
 If you find any, please log an issue